Maimonides on Teshuvah

 Imponderable though it was, the train was no match for the switches.
 Located about half a kilometer away, across from the IGA store, two parallel half-rails gracefully curved off the tracks, waiting patiently for the engineer to throw a lever and bring them into contact with the westward rails.
 Separated from the main line by tiny gaps no bigger than a finger, these tapered rails had the power to lead the massive beast away from its initial trajectory and cast it into the distant railway yards.

 Maimonides’ The Ways of Repentance was one of the switches in my life.
 Reading it, and reviewing it, has helped me become the driver of my own locomotive, orienting my path whenever I found myself wandering away from my desired destination.
-I hope that you, my specific reader, will gain similar benefit from this magisterial work of the Great Eagle as well.
+I hope that you, dear reader, will gain similar benefit from this magisterial work.